 Delirium is the most common problem bedevilling older people in hospital.
+Delirium causes increased mortality, dementia and nursing home placement.
 Yet little is understood about the basic pathophysiology of delirium.
 Using a multidisciplinary, bedside to lab bench approach, we hope to unlock the mystery of delirium.

 Broad Research Areas: